abdulrahmanashraf458/cryptonel/README.md

 **About Cryptonel (CRN):**
 Cryptonel is the platform's exclusive digital currency with the ticker symbol CRN.
 Unlike traditional cryptocurrencies, CRN operates on Clyne's private network rather than a public blockchain.
 This provides enhanced control, security, and performance optimization.
 CRN serves as the only currency within the ecosystem, enabling transactions, access to premium features, and participation in the platform's governance.
 The mining algorithms for CRN are specifically optimized for energy efficiency within the Clyne network environment.

 This documentation provides a comprehensive overview of the entire Clyne ecosystem, covering everything from technical architecture to deployment procedures.
-I'll explain everything from A to Z as if explaining it in an interview.
+I'll explain everything from A to Z.

 ## Project Structure and Technologies Used